alanazinkin/CellularAutomata/data/FOLDER_PURPOSE.md

-# data
+# Data

-Put your example and user saved simulation configuration files here.

-This file is for informational purposes only and does not need to be modified.
+This folder contains all relevant XML data config files for the Cellular Automata Simulations.